restatedev/restate-google-adk-example/README.md

 **This integration is work-in-progress.**

-AI agent examples using [Restate](https://docs.restate.dev/ai) for durable execution and [Google Agent Development Kit](https://google.github.io/adk-docs/) for AI workflows.
+This project demonstrates how to build resilient AI agents using [Restate](https://docs.restate.dev/ai) and [Google's Agent Development Kit](https://google.github.io/adk-docs/).
+The example shows a **claims processing agent** that can handle insurance or expense reimbursement requests with human approval workflows.

-## Features
+## What is Restate?
-Restate makes AI agents and workflows innately resilient.
-Restate provides the reliability infrastructure you need to run AI workloads in production - from simple LLM chains to complex multi-agent systems.

-Restate makes building AI workflows and agent easy:
+**Restate** is a platform that makes AI agents bulletproof.
+Think of it as a safety net for your AI workflows.

+### The Problem
+Traditional AI agents are fragile:
+- ❌ Crash and lose all progress when something goes wrong
+- ❌ Can't handle long-running tasks that need human input
+- ❌ Difficult to debug when they fail
+- ❌ No way to pause, resume, or rollback operations

+### The Solution: Durable Execution
+Restate provides **durable execution** - your AI agents can:
+- ✅ **Never lose progress** - if your agent crashes, it picks up exactly where it left off
+- ✅ **Wait for human approval** - pause execution for days/weeks until a human approves
-- ✅ Recovery from failures: never lose agent progress
+- ✅ **Store context safely** - agent memory persists across restarts
-- ✅ Built-in session management: store context in Restate’s K/V store
-- ✅ Complete observability: trace every decision and fine-grained steps in tool executions
-- ✅ Human approvals and long-running workflows: pause for approvals, feedback, or data input
-- ✅ Resilient communication for multi-agent systems
-- ✅ Task orchestration: parallelization, pause/cancel/kill tasks, racing agents,...
+- ✅ **Complete observability** - see exactly what your agent did and when
-- ✅ Timeouts, rollbacks, custom logic, and more
+- ✅ **Handle failures gracefully** - automatic retries, timeouts, and error recovery

-Whether you’re building chatbots, autonomous agents, or AI-powered workflows, Restate handles the complexity of distributed execution so you can focus on your AI logic.
+- ✅ **Run complex workflows** - orchestrate multiple agents, run tasks in parallel

 ## Prerequisites
 - [Docker](https://www.docker.com/get-started/)